MicrosoftDocs/quantum-docs-pr/articles/concepts/complex-numbers.md

 $\mathbb{N}$.
 We can perform operations with them, like addition or subtraction.
 All additions are allowed within the set of the natural numbers: the sum of two natural numbers is always a natural number.
 However, this is not true for subtraction.
-For example, operation 2-5 is not allowed within the natural numbers.
+For example, operation $2-5$ is not allowed within the natural numbers.
-This is why we introduce the integer numbers: $... -2, -1, 0, 1, 2 ...$ that are
+This is why we introduce the integer numbers: $... -2, -1, 0, 1, 2, ...$ that are
 often represented by the symbol $\mathbb{Z}$.
 The operation $2-5$ is allowed within the integer numbers, and its equal to $-3$.

-Something similar happens when we try perform division with some integers, for example there isn't an integer number equal to $\frac52$.
-But we can create a new set of numbers, the rational numbers, $\mathbb{Q}$, such that all divisions are allowed.
-Similarly, it can be proved that some numbers, like $\pi$ or $\sqrt2$ cannot be expressed as a division between two integers, but we can introduce a bigger set of numbers called the real numbers, $\mathbb{R}$, so that
+Something similar happens when we try perform division with some integers.
+For instance, there isn't an integer number equal to $\frac52$.
+But we can create a new set of numbers, the rational numbers $\mathbb{Q}$, such that all divisions are allowed.
+Similarly, it can be proved that some numbers, like $\pi$ or $\sqrt2$ cannot be expressed as a division between two integers, but we can introduce a bigger set of numbers called the real numbers $\mathbb{R}$, so that
-$\sqrt2$, $\pi$ and numbers alike are included.
+$\sqrt2$, $\pi$, and numbers alike are included.

 Complex numbers follow the same logic that we have follow with the previous sets.
 The square root of negative numbers is not allowed within the set of complex